PriceLab/kg-reactome/README.md

 # kg-reactome
-transform reactome into entities and relationships, ready for import into knowledge graphs
+transform reactome into entities and relationships, ready for import into graph databases

 # obtain latest sbml